Crystal4B/CS4227-Client/README.md

 Hotel reservation system is a Java project designed to show effective and efficient use of design patterns and architectural patterns.
 The applications allows users to book and reserve different rooms.
 The user specifies a check-in and check-out date and the system then checks if a room is available.
 A room can accommodate multiple guests specified by the user.
 The system can be used by multiple types of users including a customer and staff members.

 ## Project Execution Guide
 The execution process for the project is simple.
 To start make sure the correct server-ip is located within the config.properties file inside app > src > main > resources folder, if you intend to run and test the project locally make sure to follow the [Server Deployment Guide](https://github.com/Crystal4B/CS4227-Server#deploying-application) and put the server-ip as "http://localhost:8080/graphql".
-Run the following command in the terminal `gradlew jar` following that run `java -jar /app/build/libs/app.jar`.
+Run the following command in the terminal `gradlew shadowJar` following that run `java -jar /app/build/libs/app-all.jar`.

 ## Structure and Design
 The hotel reservation system is designed using multiple technolgies/tools.
 It operates on a client-server design.
 The following are the technologies/tools used: